byhemechi/ballmouse/docs/index.md

 !!! note
     The game Dino Guy is not available due to an incident with Git.
 Because of this, there is no remaining evidence of the game's existance outside of daily logs.

-General documentation such as feasability is in [General](/General/feasibility/).
+General documentation such as feasibility is in [General](/General/feasibility/).
 Diagrams such as flowcharts, pseudocode, data-flow diagram, structure charts, etc are in [Diagrams](/Diagrams/).
 Daily Blogs are in [Blogs](/blog/2019-05-14-planning/).